 Asplenium bulbiferumItem #3600 USDA Hardiness Zone: 9 - 11

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationProvide organically rich, evenly moist, well-drained soil.
+Thrives in warm, bright shade.
 Feed frequently during growing season with a general purpose fertilizer.
-Cut back old fronds after new growth begins in spring.Light Needs:Full to partial shadeWatering Needs:Needs wet or constantly moist soil.
+Cut back old fronds after new growth begins in spring.Light Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreHistory:This fern falls into the Polypodiaceae and is naitive to both Australia and New Zealand.
 It si also known as the "hen and chicks" fern due to the natural vegetative reproduction.Lore:Mother ferns are called such because of the little offsets that are produced on the fronds which then fall to the ground to produce new plants.